kavinaidoo/circuitpython-firebase/README.md

 - sign_out
 - sign_up
 ```
-Install by copying firebase_auth.py to the /lib/ folder on your microcontroller.
+Install by copying firebase_auth.mpy to the /lib/ folder on your microcontroller.

 See WoolDoughnut310's readme [here](https://github.com/WoolDoughnut310/micropython-firebase-auth/blob/master/README.md) for example usage.